geraudmathe/Locomotive-fundamentals/README.md

 This book is incomplete and should evolve in the future.
 Any contribution is very welcomed !

-For any questions or advices about this book, ask [mail@geraudmathe.com](mailto:mail@geraudmathe.com), and if you need support from Locomotive team, ask [didier@nocoffe.fr](mailto:didier@nocoffee.fr).
+For any questions or advices about this book, ask [mail@geraudmathe.com](mailto:mail@geraudmathe.com), and if you need support from Locomotive team, ask [support@locomotivecms.com](mailto:support@locomotivecms.com).

 ## Summary